yahiaelgamal/adversarial_noise/README.md

 The package supports imagenet classes and image transformation (mainly resizing, cropping and normalization).
 A list of classes in file `imagenet_classes.txt`

+Two parameters that are would control how fast the process is, num_iteration (which can be set in the the cli interface), and a hardcoded parameter `EARLY_STOP_LOSS_DELTA` in `adversarial_noise/model.py`

 # Example output
+More data in `example_output` folder in this repo.
 ```
 python adversarial_noise/model.py --image_path 'input_images/example_image4.jpg' \
   --target_class volcano \